katieborlie/credit-risk-classification/README.md

 ### Summary

  * Analysis show that collected data can be effectively used to train and test the Machine Learning Classification Model.
-For better preditions solving the imbalance sampling issue is needed.

  * Randomly oversampling the data helps us to get higher balanced accuracy and recall scores.
-With higher recall value, model can predict risky loans more accurately.
+With higher recall values, a model can predict risky loans more accurately.

- * With incorrect predictions we have two issues:

-  * False positives (where users are flagged as risky, but are actually healthy)

-  * False negatives (where users are not flagged as risky but are actually risky)

-  * Both cases have its costs.
-It is important to predict both 1s and 0s.
-Therefore, model should have good accuracy in terms of both.
+ * The Logistic Regression Model with Original Data is less likely to predict false negative results.

+ * Based on the confusion matrices for each model, the Logistic Regression Model with Randomly Oversampled Data predicted slightly more false positives (low-risk when the actual was high-risk).

+ * The Logistic Regression Model with Randomly Oversampled Data had fewer false predictions of the testing data overall and would be the best model to use based on the high accuracy and recall of this model.